dbduino-prjs/rpi-arduino-cloud/node-red/gpio-basic/README.md

 If everything worked correctly, you should see the picture shown above.

-Now, it's time to configure the nodes:
+Now, it's time to configure the nodes.

 ### Configure the Arduino Cloud nodes